Do you prefer to contact us by phone?

 The digital signature

-What is the value and are the benefits of a digital signature?
+What is the value and what are the benefits of a digital signature?

 What is an electronic signature?

-Just like a handwritten signature, an electronic signature aims to identify the signatory and to provide proof that this signatory agrees to the document in question.
+Just like a handwritten signature, an electronic signature aims to identify the signatory and provide evidence that the signatory agrees with the relevant document.

-The European eIDAS Regulation of 2014, which regulates, among other things, electronic identification and thus forms the legal framework for electronic signatures, defines electronic signatures as follows:
+The 2014 eIDAS Regulation—which, among other things, governs electronic identification and provides the legal framework for electronic signatures—defines an electronic signature as follows:

-“Data in electronic form attached to or logically linked to other data in electronic form and used by the signatory to sign”
+“data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign.”

-3 types of electronic signatures and their legal value:
+Three types of electronic signatures and their legal value

-Today there are 3 different types of electronic signatures to sign digital transactions.
-Each type of digital signature has its own utility and (evidence) value.
-A distinction is made between ordinary, advanced and qualified electronic signatures.
+Today there are three types of electronic signatures used to sign digital transactions.
+Each type has its own use case and evidentiary strength.
+The categories are: simple electronic signature, advanced electronic signature and qualified electronic signature.

 Example

-Examples of ordinary digital signatures are: a scan or photo of a written signature, a signature drawn manually on a touchscreen, a mere password or pin code, etc.
+Examples of simple electronic signatures include: a scanned or photographed handwritten signature, a signature drawn on a touchscreen, typing a name at the bottom of a document, a simple password or PIN, etc.

 The “advanced” electronic signature

-This signature must meet a number of conditions set out in Article 26 of the eIDAS Regulation in order to qualify as “advanced”.
+To qualify as “advanced”, a signature must meet the conditions set out in Article 26 of the eIDAS Regulation.
 These cumulative conditions are:

-• The digital signature is uniquely linked to the signer
+• the electronic signature is uniquely linked to the signatory;

-• The digital signature is attached to the data signed with it in such a way that any subsequent changes to the data can be traced.
+• the electronic signature is linked to the signed data in such a way that any subsequent change in the data is detectable.

 The “qualified” electronic signature

-The qualified electronic signature has the highest probative value and offers the most security, making it the only type of electronic signature that has the same value as a handwritten signature.
+A qualified electronic signature provides the highest level of security.
+It is also the only type of electronic signature that, under eIDAS, has the same legal effect as a handwritten signature (equivalence).

 Example

-Wanted Law now also offers electronic signatures and has resolutely opted for Connective.
+Wanted Law also offers electronic signatures and has chosen Connective (now Nitro).

-They provide us with the best digital signature methods, from simple to qualified, which are eIDAS, UETA & eSign Act compliant.
-This gives us an unparalleled digital user experience without compromising security.
+They provide digital signature methods ranging from simple to highly secure when desired, which can be aligned with eIDAS requirements.
+This gives you a strong digital user experience without compromising on security.

-Digitally sign your document at a fixed price per signature.
-Fast, cheap and no surprises!
+Get your document digitally signed at a fixed price per signature.
+Fast, affordable, and no surprises.

 Others also read